 From Kyōto Station: bus 202, 206, or 207 (Kiyomizu-michi or Gojo-zaka).
 Walk uphill to the temple.
 Open: all year round, 06:00-18:00.
 Admission: 300 yen; Google Maps (Kiyomizudera)

 Enryaku-ji (延暦寺) was founded in 788, Enryaku-ji is the head temple of the Tendai sect.
 The oldest surviving buildings date from the fourteenth century.
-The temple covers a huge area, and consists of three main pagodas: Tō-tō (東塔, “East Pagoda”), Sai-tō (西塔, “West Pagoda”) and Yokokawa (横川).
+The temple covers a vast area, and consists of three main pagodas: Tō-tō (東塔, “East Pagoda”), Sai-tō (西塔, “West Pagoda”) and Yokokawa (横川).
 The temple is famous for its Buddhist chants.

 Open: all year round, 08:30-16.30 (16:00 in winter); admission: detailed information; Google Maps (Enryaku-ji)

-Daigo-ji (醍醐寺) is located in two sites, Kami-daigo on top of the mountain and Shimo-daigo at the foot of the mountain, and belongs to the Shingon sect.
+Daigo-ji (醍醐寺) is located in two sites, Kami-Daigo on top of the mountain and Shimo-Daigo at the foot of the mountain, and belongs to the Shingon sect.
 The upper section was begun in 874 and the lower in 904.
 Almost eighty buildings survive in the complex, including a five-storey pagoda completed in 952 that is the oldest building remaining in Kyōto.
 Many Buddhist monks are trained in the temple and are often seen on the paths between the upper and lower sites.